alfredapp/gallery-edits/workflows/alfredapp/snippet-transformer/readme.md

 ## Usage

 Convert CSV files to Alfred Snippet Collections via the Universal Action.
-The Snippet Collection will be saved to the Desktop and opened for import into Alfred if the option in set in the Workflow’s Configuration.
+The Snippet Collection will be saved to the Desktop and opened for import into Alfred if the option is set in the Workflow’s Configuration.

 ![Universal Action to convert to Snippet Collection](images/uafromcsv.png)